jpfefferlab/Fakebook/README.md

 ![The main page of Fakebook, showing a header, a post with text and an image, and a chat window.](docs/images/fakebook-main.png)
 <!-- ![The login screen of Fakebook showing username and password fields as well as a login and register button.](images/fakebook-login.png) -->

+## Access
+We offer access to Fakebook in two different ways:
+1) Researchers can get free online access to the tool.
+We will create a new instance on a university server within the EU, and the researcher receives sole admin access for this instance, with which he or she can inspect and control all data on this instance.
+If you would like to have online access, please send an email with your name, institution, start date and anticipated end date of the project to support@fakebook.projects.bayern.de

+2) One can download the open-source project from this Github repository and either install the system on their own server with a Docker container or with manual deployment.
+For this option, please read the following documentation carefully.

 ## Deployment
 Fakebook is a web app and can be used with any modern Desktop or Mobile web browser.
 All administration functionality is available via the user interface admin route (https://example.com/admin) or via an API (https://example.com/api).